svcanney/twittertopics/README.md

 ### Questions

-In case you have any questions, feel free to contact us http://www.linkedcubes.com/.
+In case you have any questions, feel free to contact me.
+My contact information can be found at http://www.linkedcubes.com/.